tomka75/sp-dev-docs.de-de/docs/sp-add-ins/create-a-cloud-business-add-in.md

 By using the Cloud Business Add-in template in Visual Studio, you can create SharePoint Add-ins 2013 or SharePoint on Office 365 that are optimized for adding and managing data.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).

- **Note**  You can also build a SharePoint Add-in by using the Add-in for SharePoint 2013 template.
+ **Note**  You can also build a SharePoint Add-in by using the Add-in for SharePoint template.